UK Council for Psychotherapy

 Marriage counselling and relationship counselling in London, style of attachment

 Our Relationship & Attachment Style Now Our attachment style is not fixed - it can be on a spectrum from secure to insecure and fluctuate between other attachment styles throughout our life in the same or different relationships.
 Our relationship can trigger so many things in us and how we were heard, seen, met, mirrored as a child in those early relational and emotional experiences, affecting our relationship, level of intimacy, empathy, sexual fulfillment now (see also Mirroring Back Our Partner's Experience).
 When we were young we formed a style of attachment behaviour (and protective ego patterns) in order to attain and maintain proximity to our primary "caregiver" to receive comfort and a sense of security and this becomes our style of relating in our intimate relationships now.
 Our parent's security, insecurity or trauma becomes unavoidably transmitted to the child.
 Stress and trauma in our early environment, when we didn't get our needs met, produced higher levels of cortisol (see also Physical Feelings, Somatic Reactions, Other Reactions), and this can get repeated now, when our needs are unmet, echoing back from time through these old triggers, hooks.
 As an infant, we adapted our behaviour and internal world to get our care needs met, feel safe, so the behaviour of us as a child was in response to the behaviour of the adults around us.
 From these roots in our initial upbringing, and early experiences of refuelling ourselves from our parents, we created our internal working model, silently affecting our emotional, intimate and sexual relationships now.
 We all have attachment needs, including secure emotional connection with others - to receive care, warmth, physical contact, understanding, validation and approval and how we go about this, get our basic dependency needs met in our relationship, share our thoughts, feelings and desires varies.
 Our attachment history can make us vulnerable to being triggered through our feelings, behaviour by certain people, where past experiences, threats feel like now, especially in our intimate relationships (see also Being Autonomous Yet Part Of A Couple).
-The therapy relationship can help explore our own different relationship attachment styles, how we love and earlier role models for loving when we were young and how we can move away from attaching to others in unhealthy ways through connection with our own inner child, learning to love ourself, strengthen, creating our attachment bonds now, create new experiences which also creates new neural pathways in our brain.
+The therapy relationship can help explore our own different relationship attachment styles, how we love and earlier role models for loving when we were young and how we can move away from attaching to others in unhealthy ways through connection with our own inner child, learning to love ourself, strengthen, creating our attachment bonds now, create new experiences which also creates new neural pathways in our brain, affecting our internal sense of safety.
 (See also The Need For Secure Emotional Connection - Healing From Our Early Attachment Wounds, Lack of Bonding)

 Our issues only get triggered within our relationship - not when we're alone.
+Intimate relationships are the fertile ground for teaching us who we are, building a healthy relationship with ourself, healing ourself.
 The closer the relationship, the deeper the wounds become activated, providing us with opportunities to heal whet we need to heal, learn, love.

 Our Intimate & Loving Relationships Now - Strengthening The Secure, Loving Lasting Attachment Bond Between Each Other The way we relate and respond to conflict in our relationship, the way we love, attach to others, care, be cared for and bond ourselves to our partner, be drawn to a supportive, loving partner, form lasting attachment bonds, is influenced by early latching on, connections and bonding patterns.
 And when we love, accept each other exactly as we are, this enables us to accept, love ourselves.
 And our attachment style now, formed through early attachment bonds, influences many areas including:

 The Quality Of Our Attachment Relationship Now Growing up we experience a range of developmental milestones, and if these were missing, they can impact on our relationship now.
 We may have allowed certain painful events, incidents, old traumas to destroy or confirm our assumptions about attachment relationships - when we bond with others including our feelings and needs around dependency, independency, interdependency, codependency.
 In distressful situations now and certain incidents, events when our partner fails to respond to our needs or we feel abandoned, betrayed, this may trigger a rigid relating state.
 One challenge may be to restore lost intimacy, trust, a safe haven and secure base.
-The therapy relationship can explore not only the impact of our early relational, emotional experiences but also our sense of coherence and inner continuity how by embracing new experiences this change our neural pathways alongside how any challenges in our relationship can be overcome (as can they also be seen as opportunities to connect), resolved, and how we can create a healing space in our relationship where we love, accept each other exactly as we are in order to experience a secure bond with our partner (without the familiar pushing and pulling or dance between being emotionally avoidant or emotionally dependent), so we are there for each other in difficult, challenging times as a source of security and comfort, where we are honest with ourself and others, where our bonds become deeper and stronger.
+The therapy relationship can explore not only the impact of our early relational, emotional experiences but also our sense of internal safety, coherence and inner continuity how by embracing new experiences this change our neural pathways alongside how any challenges in our relationship can be overcome (as can they also be seen as opportunities to connect), resolved, and how we can create a healing space in our relationship where we love, accept each other exactly as we are in order to experience a secure bond with our partner (without the familiar pushing and pulling or dance between being emotionally avoidant or emotionally dependent), so we are there for each other in difficult, challenging times as a source of security and comfort, where we are honest with ourself and others, where our bonds become deeper and stronger.
 In attachment relationships we may have a choice of authenticity or attachment, and some relationships may not survive, where others may only want our inauthentic self.
 As children we had no choice, yet now we can choose our freedom to be authentic.
 (See also The Need For Secure Emotional Connection - Healing From Our Early Attachment Wounds, Lack of Bonding)

 Relationship counselling in London, sexual relationship, attachment style of attachment